How to pack light and only use a carry-on suitcase

 Who among us hasn’t overpacked for a trip?
-Sometimes those extra item make sense while we pack, though they take up too much space and make suitcases heavier than they need to be.
+Sometimes those extra items make sense while we pack, though they take up too much space and make suitcases heavier than they need to be.

 If your travel plans include a lengthy walk or transit to your accommodation, lugging around a hefty bag likely isn’t something you’re anticipating with any real glee.
 Even if your only luggage is a carry-on, filling it to the brim isn’t the accomplishment it feels like.